ArtiomLK/kubernetes/azure/examples/pod-managed-identity/pod-managed-identity.md

 # ---
 az policy assignment list -g $app_rg #find and copy the Policy name if required az policy assignment delete -n $policy_n -g $app_rg # paste your policy name
+# Remove the azure policy add-on from AKS * If not using the feature at all
+az aks disable-addons --addons azure-policy -g $app_rg -n $aks_cluster_n

 # ---
 # Delete Pod Identities from the cluster